Science Gallery London: MOUTHY

 An old bookshop on campus, with a floorspace of 5m x 5m, was turned into a pop up mini gallery for artworks.

-Developing meaningful aproaches to evaluating impact
+Developing meaningful approaches to evaluating impact

-Evaluation is frequently carried out as an 'add on' to the end of the engagement process.
+Evaluation is still often carried out as an 'add on' to the end of the engagement process.
 However, the Science Gallery London team had brought a fantastic research engagement manager, Louise Weiss, into the team at the same time I joined.
 MOUTHY therefore presented a great opportunity to change this, and embed evaluation from the start.

 I worked with Louise to create an evaluation strategy that could be deployed through the season.
 A strong focus was using the Science Capital framework to reveal more in depth information about the audience’s background (how diverse their cultural backgrounds were as well as their relationship with scientific content) and therefore how they might view the exhibitions and events in different ways.
 This evaluation also created valuable data for researchers to use in Impact Case Studies, which made it easier to 'justify' their involvement in public engagement activities.